Use Case · June 6, 2026

 Build Your SaaS Screenshot Workflow

+300 free screenshots for the lifetime of the account, MCP-ready, Docker self-host available.
 Start with one endpoint and scale to monitoring, reports, and previews in the same API surface.